ezpeleta/NetsWithinNets2023/README.txt

 Some remarks :
 -At all times, you can observe the state of the robots nets by right-clicking the number contained by the Master Net place and double-clicking on one robot.
--You can simulate by chosing the fired place.
-After having fired "init", you can double click on a transition si and chose what transition to fire.
+-You can simulate by choosing the fired place.
+After having fired "init", you can double click on a transition si and choose what transition to fire.